myHandiQR myHandiQR

 1. At school

-Teacher, AESH, substitute, canteen staff.
-Everyone scans the QR code and reads the same up-to-date profile in 30 seconds.
+Teacher, teaching assistant, substitute, canteen staff.
+Everyone scans the QR and reads the same profile, up to date, in 30 seconds.

-The club leader scans it in the morning, so they know what to do at 9:05 a.m.
-No more parent-team briefing before every activity week.
+The activity leader scans it in the morning, they know what to do by 9:05am.
+No more parent-staff briefing before every session.

-When your child goes for a snack at a new friend's place, the parent scans it and understands what helps, without having to ask questions.
+When your child goes for a snack at a new friend's house, the parent scans and understands what helps, without having to ask.

 4. For stand-ins

-The new babysitter, the older cousin filling in, the neighbor helping out.
-Everyone informed, without a 30-minute phone call.
+The new babysitter, the older cousin helping out, the neighbor doing a favor.
+Everyone informed, no 30-minute phone call needed.

 In practice